javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 ## DOM properties

 We've already seen built-in DOM properties.
-There's a lot.
-But technically no one limits us, and if it's not enough -- we can add our own.
+There are a lot.
+But technically no one limits us, and if there aren't enough, we can add our own.

 DOM nodes are regular JavaScript objects.
 We can alter them.